 2. Op shop along Wynnum

 With almost too many to choose from, you’ll struggle spending less than a day roaming through the op shops of Wynnum.
-Support the charitable stores including Salvos, Vinnies, Red Cross, Aid for the blind, Lifeline and Endeavour foundation or the church-run Pandora’s Thrift-Op shop.
+Support the charitable stores including Salvos, Vinnies, Red Cross, Link Vision Op Shop and Lifeline or the church-run Pandora’s Thrift-Op shop.
 There’s sure to be a diamond of a find in there just for you.

 3. Share it around in a tapas bar

 Quality over quantity is evident with only a few tapas bars on offer in the area.
-Enjoy a wine, craft beer or cocktail at Cedar + Pine with the added bonus of cheeseburger sliders and crispy duck baos, or soak up live music from neighbourhood bar Sailor & Walrus.
+Enjoy a wine, craft beer or cocktail at Cedar + Pine with the added bonus of cheeseburger sliders and crispy duck baos, or enjoy seafood share plates from neighbourhood oyster bar Shucks Bar.